 As a result of the reverse stock split, every fifteen (15) shares of the Company's outstanding common stock before effectiveness of the reverse stock split was combined and reclassified into one (1) share of common stock.
 Proportionate voting rights and other rights of common stock holders were not affected by the reverse stock split.
 Stockholders who would otherwise hold a fractional share of common stock were entitled to receive payment in cash in lieu of any such resulting fractional shares of common stock as the post-reverse split amounts of common stock were rounded down to the nearest full share.
-Such cash payment in lieu of a fractional share of common stock was calculated by multiplying such fractional interest in one share of common stock on the trading day immediately preceding the effective date of the reverse stock split, and rounded to the nearest cent.
+Such cash payment in lieu of a fractional share of common stock was calculated by multiplying such fractional interest in one share of common stock by the closing trading price of the Company's common stock on the trading day immediately preceding the effective date of the reverse stock split, and rounded to the nearest cent.
 No fractional shares were issued in connection with the reverse stock split.